vsm/vsm-dictionary/src/Dictionary/Dictionary.spec.md

   Only valid properties for an entry should make it to storage.
     - `entry`: {Object} or {Array(Object)};
     - `cb(err)`: {Function}.
-      + An error occurs for an entry, if an entry with id `i` already exists.
+      + An error occurs for an entry, if an entry for `id` already exists.
-      + An error occurs for an entry, if no dictInfo for its `d` exists yet.
+      + An error occurs for an entry, if no dictInfo for its `dictID` exists yet.
-    + Note: any entry's term-list `t` may be given in a simplified way, etc, as described earlier, whereby `canonicalizeEntry()` can make it standardized.
+    + Note: any entry's term-list `terms` may be given in a simplified way, as described earlier, whereby `canonicalizeEntry()` can make it standardized.

 3. `addRefTerms(refTerms, cb)`: